mia-platform/documentation/docs/marketplace/templates/overview-templates.md

 # Templates

 A **Template** is a base repository from which you can start to create a new Microservice.
-Usually depends on the related [Mia service library](../../libraries/mia-service-libraries.md).
+Usually they depend on specific [Mia Service libraries](../../libraries/mia-service-libraries.md).

 Currently available templates are: